rawtaz/restic/CONDUCT_AND_GOVERNANCE.md

 to understand the situation and discuss it with the involved parties before deciding on how to resolve the conflict.
 Please note that severe circumstances may result in suspension or even permanent bans.

+The BDFL can be reached through the following e-mail address: governance@restic.net